 To tell whether a model needs saving, look at the title bar in the Simulink® Editor.
-If the model needs saving, an asterisk appears next to the model name in the title bar (known as the dirty flag: *).
+If a model in the model hierarchy needs saving, an asterisk appears in the title bar (known as the dirty flag: *).

 To determine programmatically whether a model needs saving,

 To save a model for the first time, in the Simulink Editor, on the Simulation tab, click Save.
 Provide a location and name for the model file.
 For name requirements, see Model Names.

 To save a previously saved model:

 To replace the file contents, in the Simulink Editor, on the Simulation tab, click Save.

 To save the top model with a new name or location, or to change from MDL to SLX format, in the Simulink Editor, on the Simulation tab, select Save > Save As.